Antigout preparation, preparations inhibiting uric acid production. ATC code:

 During the CONFIRMS study, the percentages of patients who required treatment for gout flares (Day 1 through Month 6) were 31% and 25% for the febuxostat 80 mg and allopurinol groups, respectively.
 No difference in the proportion of patients requiring treatment for gout flares was observed between the febuxostat 80 mg and 40 mg groups.

-Long-term, open label extension studies: EXCEL Study (C02-021): The Excel study was a three years Phase 3, open label, multicenter, randomised, allopurinol-controlled, safety extension study for patients who had completed the pivotal Phase 3 studies (APEX or FACT).
-A total of 1,086 patients were enrolled: FEBURIC 80 mg QD (n=649), FEBURIC 120 mg QD (n=292) and allopurinol 300/100 mg QD (n=145).
+Long-term, open label extension Studies: EXCEL Study (C02-021): The Excel study was a three years Phase 3, open label, multicenter, randomised, allopurinol-controlled, safety extension study for patients who had completed the pivotal Phase 3 studies (APEX or FACT).
+A total of 1,086 patients were enrolled: febuxostat 80 mg QD (n=649), febuxostat 120 mg QD (n=292) and allopurinol 300/100 mg QD (n=145).
 About 69% of patients required no treatment change to achieve a final stable treatment.
-Patients who had 3 consecutive sUA levels > 6.0 mg/dL were withdrawn.
+Patients who had 3 consecutive sUA levels >6.0 mg/dL were withdrawn.

 46% and 38%, of patients on final stable treatment of febuxostat 80 or 120 mg QD, respectively, had complete resolution of the primary palpable tophus from baseline to the Final Visit.

-Tumor Lysis Syndrome: The efficacy and safety of FEBURIC in the prevention and treatment of Tumor Lysis Syndrome was evaluated in the FLORENCE (FLO-01) study.
-FEBURIC showed a superior and faster urate lowering activity compared to allopurinol.
+Tumor Lysis Syndrome: The efficacy and safety of febuxostat in the prevention and treatment of Tumor Lysis Syndrome was evaluated in the FLORENCE (FLO-01) study.
+Febuxostat showed a superior and faster urate lowering activity compared to allopurinol.

 ) and change in serum creatinine (sC) level both from baseline to Day 8.